For The Smarter Writer

 Prowritingaid is a grammar checker, style editor, and writing mentor in one package.

-Page Turner Awards is delighted to announce our 2021 Screenplay Award finalists.
-Please join us in congratulating these aspiring screenwriters by leaving them a comment at the bottom of their finalist submission (click 'see more') or join in the discussion in our finalists' forum.
+Page Turner Awards is delighted to announce our 2021 Writing Award Shortlist.
+Please join us in congratulating these aspiring writers by leaving them a comment at the bottom of their submission (click 'see more') or join in the discussion in our forum.

-Don't miss the chance to get your writing in front of publishers, literary agents, film producers and literary experts.
-See our 2022 Award Categories.
+To get your writing projects in front of publishers, literary agents, film producers and literary experts, see our 2022 Awards.

 The 2022 Awards are now open.